 Whether you are a detective on a police force, the CBI, FBI or are a freelancer, you must have certain skills and qualities to excel at your work.
-However, as a freelance detective or investigating officer, you will be expected to handle cases professionally and acutely, by your own, while having a sound judgement and critical thinking ability.
+However, as a freelance detective or investigating officer, you will be expected to handle cases professionally and acutely, by your own, while having sound judgment and critical thinking ability.

-Although, experience does count, you also have to go beyond and above and use the road not taken in order to get the job done.
+Although experience does count, you also have to go beyond and above and use the road not taken in order to get the job done.

 Use Your Sixth Sense

 Call it your sixth sense or the subconscious mind, mastering the art of reading a crime scene is the most important and imperative skill a detective should possess.
 Gut Instinct, a tickling sensation behind your neck that we most often ignore is what you should work on.

-Duncan McNab is a former detective turned true crime journalist and author.
+Duncan McNab is a former detective turned true-crime journalist and author.
 Duncan explains about a detective’s gut instinct, “Good coppers who know their business and have the right skills and experience gain instinct.
-They can look at a crime and think [that] the likelihood of X being responsible is pretty good.
+They can look at crime and think [that] the likelihood of X being responsible is pretty good.
 What you don’t do is then try and build your evidence to support what you think.
 Let the evidence take you there”.

-2. Communication and Interrogation Skills – Read People as Subtly Yet Clearly as Water
+Read People As Subtly Yet Clearly As Water

-Communication skill is quite the back bone of an investigating job.
+Communication skill is quite the backbone of an investigating job.
 Freelance or not, Detectives must interview or rather interrogate clients, victims, witnesses and suspects.
 As a detective, you have to also work discreetly and at the same time extract as much detail as possible from people.

-“You have to be able to talk to kings and crooks, all levels of people,” says Belinda Neil, a former police detective, hostage negotiator and homicide investigator.
+“You have to be able to talk to kings and crooks, all levels of people,” says Belinda Neil, a former police detective, hostage negotiator, and homicide investigator.

 “Information can come from unlikely sources, you have to be able to maintain confidences.
 It’s more intense in a hostage situation because it’s all about communication.
-If you’re talking to someone face to face, you have to be so mindful of not only trying to read the person but also of your own body language…You’re trying to read the situation while also remaining neutral because people can pick that up, even on the phone”, confirms Neil.
+If you’re talking to someone face to face, you have to be so mindful of not only trying to read the person but also of your own body language…You’re trying to read the situation while also remaining neutral because people can pick that up, even on the phone, confirms Neil.

 Be Patient Yet Persistent, Do Your Groundwork

 “It’s a hard methodical slog.
 You don’t dismiss things until you have a good reason to.
-It’s almost like accounting procedure sometimes.
+It’s almost like an accounting procedure sometimes.
 You have to be very precise, you don’t ignore things, you don’t assume things.
 Every incident needs to be investigated, wrapped up, dismissed or proceeded with.
-The chronology has to be right and the mechanics of what happened has to be substantiated…Be really cold about it and establish your facts”, says McNab.
+The chronology has to be right and the mechanics of what happened have to be substantiated…Be really cold about it and establish your facts”, says McNab.

-Use Your Brain to Its Fullest Capacity
+Use Your Brain To Its Fullest Capacity

 In many cases you will face contradictory witness statements; this is the time you have to use your analytical skills and critical thinking abilities to figure out what exactly must have happened.
 Critical thinking allows you to approach a situation with an open mind, without getting a tunnel vision.